State Opera South Australia is a performing arts organisation with a mission to deliver more opera to more people.

 State Opera is renowned as a specialist company that presents engaging and exciting works.
 Notable historic achievements include:

-- Two complete Wagner Ring Cycles (the Paris Châtelet production in 1998 and the first ever Australian-built Ring Cycle in 2004)
+- Two complete Wagner Ring Cycles (the Paris Châtelet production in 1998 and the first ever Australian-built Ring Cycle in 2004);

 - Australian premieres of Jake Heggie’s Dead Man Walking and Moby Dick; John Adams’ Nixon in China and El Nino; Philip Glass’ biographical opera Trilogy (Akhnaten, Einstein on the beach and Satyagraha);

-State Opera also has an enviable reputation for investing in the development and presentation of new works in both full scale and workshop form, and is proud of its extraordinary operatic collaborations in association with Adelaide Festival of Arts and companies such as Glyndebourne Festival Opera, including: Flight, Le Grand Macabre, the Fiery Angel, Saul and most recently, Brett Dean’s Hamlet.
+State Opera has an enviable reputation for investing in the development and presentation of new works in both full scale and workshop form, and is proud of its extraordinary operatic collaborations in association with the Adelaide Festival of Arts and companies such as Glyndebourne Festival Opera, including: Flight, Le Grand Macabre, the Fiery Angel, Saul and most recently, Brett Dean’s Hamlet.